kvgarnet/Udacity-Full-Stack-Developer-Nanodegree/Trivia/backend/README.md

 - Fetches a dictionary of categories in which the keys are the ids and the value is the corresponding string of the category
 - Request Arguments: None
 - Returns: An dict object with key "categories" containing:
-  - an dictionary as value with:
+  - an dictionary with below key:value pairs:
     - "id": String
     - "type": String